solislemuslab/CMiNet/README.md

 <img src="image/figurefinal.jpg" style="width:70%;">

-You can print the original taxa name by:
+You can print the original and formatted taxa names using the following command:
 ```bash
 print(taxaname)
 ```